AndrewPiroli/csv2librenms/README.md

 # csv2librenms

-CSV bulk importer for LibreNMS, import devices as SNMP, ping only not supported.
+CSV bulk importer for LibreNMS, import devices as SNMP or ping only.

 This will add a device for each row in data/bulkimport.csv.